vsariola/sointu/README.md

 compatibility will be guaranteed while upgrading to a newer version.
 Backwards compatibility will be attempted from 1.0 onwards.

+**Uninstallation**: Sointu stores recovery data in OS-specific folders e.g. `AppData/Roaming/Sointu` on Windows.
+For clean uninstall, delete also this folder.
+See [here](https://pkg.go.dev/os#UserConfigDir) where to find those folders on other platforms.

 Summary
 -------